rey-apas/school-login-phishing-demo/README.md

 ![Login and attacker preview — No HTTPS](images/login-portal-with-simulated-NO-HTTPS.png) *Side‑by‑side view of the login form and the attacker preview while "Simulate HTTPS" is disabled (attacker sees plaintext and hashes).*

+## Disclaimer

+This project is an educational tool intended solely for classroom demonstrations and security awareness.
+Do **not** use real credentials, personal data, or live systems with this demo.

+Any modification, deployment, or use of the code in this repository for malicious, illegal, or privacy-invasive activities (including phishing, credential harvesting, unauthorized access, or distribution of captured data) is strictly prohibited.
+The authors, contributors, and distributors of this repository expressly disclaim any liability for damages or losses resulting from misuse.

+If you discover a fork or instance of this project being used maliciously, notify the repository owner immediately.
+This disclaimer is not legal advice.